 The following behavior is applicable from ArcGIS 10.0 Service Pack 4 onwards only.

 The interactive contour and histogram tools operate on the data within the extent of your ArcMap window and at the screen resolution.
 This provides the benefit of being able to respond quickly even on very large input raster datasets, such as those from mosaic datasets or image services.
 You can display the spatial resolution in the Table of Contents for the raster data that is being shown in the window.

-If you wish to create contours on the full resolution of the data, use the Contour or Contour List tools.
 If you wish to have histograms based on the full resolution of your data, you can try creating them as a vertical bar graph.

 Contours and histograms can only be created for single-band rasters.
 Both integer and float rasters are supported.